Skip to content

 Before the establishment of a local parish, Greek Orthodox Christians in Long Beach received services through the Greek Orthodox Archdiocese of America via Annunciation Church in Los Angeles.
 Visiting priests would travel periodically to serve sacraments for the growing community.

-In 1933, local Greek families recognized the need for a permanent Orthodox presence.
-This led to the creation of a Hellenic school, ensuring that future generations would retain both their faith and cultural identity.
+Local Greek families recognized the need for a permanent Orthodox presence in Long Beach.
+This led to the creation of a Hellenic school, helping future generations retain both their faith and cultural identity.

 • President: Theofanis Athanasiou